© New Generation Morzine

 - skis, helmets, goggles - you can hire these from one of the many ski hire shops in the resort

 - appropriate clothing, like salopettes and a jacket, warm layers and gloves

 A ski pass isn’t necessary for kids under eight, but you'll still need to buy a hands-free card for them to use on the turnstiles.
 You can get one of these from any lift station, take ID to prove their age.

 Ski areas for families

-The main nursery ski areas for children and beginners are in Val Claret and Le Lac.
+Val Claret and Le Lac are the main nursery ski areas for children and beginners.
 Here you will find several free ski lifts; it's also where most of the ski schools meet up.

 Activities for families

-There are dedicated sledging zones at the bottom of the Tovière cable car in Tignes le Lac, and opposite the car park in Tignes le Lavachet.
+|Bottom of the Tovière cable car in Tignes le Lac, and opposite the car park in Tignes le Lavachet

 |Tennis courts, climbing wall, trampoline, gym and climbing wall